zzzprojects/learn-orm/tutorials/net-5/preview-5.md

  - The maintainers of Alpine Linux announced the release of Alpine 3.12 on May 29th.
  - We are working on adding support for new Linux distro versions more quickly and predictably than what we have done in the past.
  - We have heard feedback that you must have access to .NET on new versions of Alpine, Debian, Ubuntu, and others as quickly as possible.

+## Reloadable endpoints via configuration for Kestrel

+Kestrel now has the ability to observe changes to configuration passed to `KestrelServerOptions.Configure` and unbind from existing endpoints and bind to new endpoints without requiring you to restart your application.